yahoojapan/chmpx/feature.md

 ---

 # Feature

+## Flexible installation
+We provide suitable CHMPX installation for your OS.
+If you use Ubuntu, CentOS, Fedora or Debian, you can easily install it from [packagecloud.io] (https://packagecloud.io/antpickax/stable).
+Even if you use none of them, you can use it by [Build] (https://chmpx.antpick.ax/build.html) by yourself.

 ## Connections
 CHMPX program takes two types, server node and slave node.
 The server node operates mainly on the host on which the server program providing the resource such as data/service/function.